-As a Science Department, we will guide students to more clearly see that God speaks to us both through His Word, the special revelation of the Bible, and His work, the general revelation of creation.
-Throughout the various science classes our students will be confronted with the grandeur of creation and guided to recognize God as the designer, creator and sustainer of all that is.
+As a Science Department, we will guide students to more clearly see that God speaks to us both through His Word, the special revelation of the Bible and His work, the general revelation of creation.
+Throughout the various science classes, our students will be confronted with the grandeur of creation and guided to recognize God as the designer, creator, and sustainer of all that is.
 Since He created all for His own honor and glory, our students will be encouraged to respond to creation in worship and praise to God and challenged to a life of action that reflects that attitude.
-We will help our students develop a Christian ethical worldview that includes honesty in our interpretation of scientific data and accountability for those interpretations in our stewardship of creation.
+We will help our students develop a Christian ethical worldview that includes honesty in our collection, interpretation, and communication of scientific data.
 As our students are educated about creation, they will be able to understand both creation and our creator better.
 They will have a greater ability to make knowledgeable, wise decisions about their lives and about their care of creation.